Cover Image for *Home Screens: Public Housing in Global Film & Television* Book Talk SCMS U/G/A SIG 24-25 Virtual Events

 Home Screens: Public Housing in Global Film & Television (Bloomsbury, 2023)

-Join us for a conversation featuring editor Lorrie Palmer and contributors Michael Dwyer, Heidi Kumpf, Steven Macek, Anna Viola Sborgi, Chung-kin Tsang and Kalima Young!
+Join us for a conversation featuring editor Lorrie Palmer and contributors Michael Dwyer, Heike Kumpf, Steven Macek, Anna Viola Sborgi, Chung-kin Tsang and Kalima Young!

 How do film and television makers around the world depict public housing?
 Why is public housing so often chosen as the backdrop for drama, horror, social critique, rebellion, violence, artistic creativity, explorations of race relations and political intrigue?